 When to call a doctor

-Most of the time, you can treat sunburned lips with at-home remedies.
-But seek emergency medical attention if you experience symptoms that include:
+You can treat most cases of sunburned lips with at-home remedies.
+However, seek emergency medical attention if you experience symptoms that include:

 - severely swollen lips